 Oil and agricultural commodities tend to move on different drivers: oil reacts to geopolitical tension and production decisions, while wheat or corn prices swing on weather and harvest data.
 Because those forces rarely strike at the same time, holding both reduces the chance that all your positions draw down together.

-Position sizing means risking a fixed percentage of your account equity on each trade, not a fixed dollar amount you pick by feel.
-On a $1,000 account at 1% risk, your maximum loss per trade is $10.
+Position sizing is commonly defined as risking a fixed percentage of account equity on each trade rather than a fixed dollar amount selected by feel.
+On a $1,000 account at 1% risk per trade, the maximum per-trade loss is $10.
+Risk-per-trade conventions commonly reference 1-2% as a starting point; appropriate risk depends on individual circumstances.

-Here is how that translates to lot size on Gold (XAU/USD) with a 15-pip stop-loss:
+Here is an illustrative lot-size calculation on Gold (XAU/USD) with a 15-pip stop-loss:

 -